Disney's All-Star Sports Resort

-Disney's All-Star Sports Resort is a resort that is part of the Walt Disney World Resort.
+Disney's All-Star Sports Resort is a sports-themed resort that is part of the Walt Disney World Resort in Osceola County, Florida.
 It is one of five Resorts in the Value Resort category, along with Disney's All-Star Music Resort, Disney's All-Star Movies Resort, Disney's Pop Century Resort, and Disney's Art of Animation Resort.
-All three All-Star Resorts are located on the southern portion of the Walt Disney World property (the only portion that is located in Osceola County; the rest of Walt Disney World is located in Orange County) and has a sports theme.
+All three All-Star Resorts are located on the southern portion of the Walt Disney World property (the only portion that is located in Osceola County; the rest of Walt Disney World is located in Orange County).
 As is characteristic of all Disney Value resorts, the property is decorated with giant novelty items, such as SurfBoard Bay, the baseball-themed Grand Slam Pool and a football field, and a giant football helmet.
 As with the other All-Star Resorts, the Miami company Arquitectonica designed the resort.

 The resort has an additional building, Celebrity Hall, located in the very back of the parking lot of All-Star Sports, near All Star Music.
 It is used by large groups staying at the resort as a centrally located meeting spot.